daydayupzzl/daydayupzzl.github.io/_pages/cv.md

 * ComNet: A Multi-View Deep Learning Model for Predicting Drug Combination Side Effects
   * First author, Accepted by Journal of Chemical Information and Modeling  [Jul 2024 - Sep 2024]
-  * A novel drug-drug interaction (DDI) prediction model named ComNet is proposed, which improves the prediction accuracy and reliability of complex drug interactions by combining multi-modal feature extraction, multi-scale subgraph information fusion and multi-modal feature fusion mechanism.
+  * A novel drug combination side effect prediction model named ComNet is proposed, which improves the prediction accuracy and reliability of complex drug interactions by combining multi-modal feature extraction, multi-scale subgraph information fusion and multi-modal feature fusion mechanism.
   * Experiments on multiple shared data sets show that the model is superior to the existing model, and the practicability is demonstrated by case studies.